Gaurang-1402/Carr-E-2/README.md

 source install/setup.bash
 ```

+## Running the robot on RVIZ

-Now, open a new terminal and run the robot state publisher
+Open a new terminal and run the robot state publisher

 ```
 ros2 launch carr-e-2 rsp.launch.py